Rather than being a

 said to his disciples, when they had failed to understand the significance of

-one of his miracles in feeding a crowd of 4,000 with just a few loaves of bread,
+one of his miracles in feeding a crowd of 4,000 with just a few loaves of bread:

 "Do you still not see or understand?
 Are your minds closed?
 You have eyes, but

-also, are we?"
-Jesus answered: "If you were blind, you would have no sin.
-But
+complaining: "We are not blind also, are we?"
+Jesus replied: "If you were blind,

-now you say, 'We see.'
+you would have no sin.
+But now you say, 'We see.'
 Your sin remains."
-By saying that they were not
+By saying

 Another example: After

-grappling with an angel Jacob exclaimed, "I have seen God face to face..."
+grappling with an angel Jacob exclaimed: "I have seen God face to face..."
 (Gen.

-32:30) Some claim that the angel was God himself, but it is not possible
+32:30) Therefore, some claim that the angel was God himself.
+When Moses requested of

 God, "Cause me to see, please, your glory," Jehovah replied, "You are not able